czyys/dustforceguide/README.md

 It’s one of the core techniques of Dustforce and it refers to boosts started on a flat ground.
 Whether you’re able to even get a groundboost depends on the angle you hit the ground at.
 Without going into technical details, you have to make sure your horizontal speed is big enough compared to your falling, vertical speed.

+If the landing angle was good and your character is running faster, simply hold the forward direction key and press 'dash' to keep that speed (you can also still be holding 'down').
+The earlier you press dash after landing, the more speed you're going to keep.
+This applies to any kind of boosts started on the ground.

 Here’s how you set up groundboosts with each character:

 It’s pretty much the same for Dustman and Dustgirl: